 Yes, the pay-mix of CEO is characterized by a significant variable component, equal, to 70% of the total remuneration, subject to achievement, at target level, of predetermined performance measures, whit greater weight to the long-term component.

 Are Incentive plans linked to the achievement of sustainability goals?

-Does Eni Remuneration Policy provides for the clawback of incentives?
+Does Eni Remuneration Policy provide for the clawback of incentives?

-Yes, the information on the compensation paid to the CEO, the other Directors, to Statutory Auditors and, in aggregate form, to other executives with strategic responsibilities are contained in the Remuneration Report available on the website of the Company.
+Yes, the information on the compensation paid to the CEO and other Directors, to Statutory Auditors, to Chief operating Officers and, in aggregate form, to other Managers with strategic responsibilities are contained in the Remuneration Report available on the website of the Company.

 A copy of the report can be requested via email to firstname.lastname@example.org or by fax to + 39 (0) 659 8222 33 or by calling toll-free to shareholders 800 940 924, from abroad: 800 112 234 56, after entering the prefix international access code.